In This Article

 You can also use AzCopy in Azure Storage Explorer to copy data between storage accounts, if you want to leverage the performance advantages of AzCopy in Storage Explorer, then make sure to enable it under the Preview tab as shown in the following screenshot.

-This great to copy a small number of directories and files between storage accounts, but for a large number of files, the AzCopy command-line tool is the fastest option.
+It this great to copy a small number of directories and files between storage accounts, but for a large number of files, the AzCopy command-line tool is the fastest option.
 You can also use the same approach described above to copy and transfer Azure file shares between accounts.

 That’s it there you have it.